makew0rld/dither/README.md

 Any returned `PixelMappers` should be cached and re-used.
 There is no point in regenerating them, it just wastes resources.

+If the palette is grayscale, the input image should be converted to grayscale first to get accurate results.

 All the `[][]uint` matrices are supposed to be applied with `PixelMapperFromMatrix`.